Luis de Guindos

 Luis de Guindos Jurado (born 16 January 1960) is a Spanish politician serving as Vice-President of the European Central Bank since 2018.
 He previously served as Spain's Minister of Economy, Industry and Competitiveness from 2011 to 2018.

 Early life and education

 De Guindos was born in Madrid, Spain, on 16 January 1960.
-He is a Bachelor of Economics and Business at the Colegio Universitario de Estudios Financieros.
+He is a Bachelor of Economics and Business at CUNEF University.

 Career

 De Guindos was once the Managing Partner of Advisors AB, secretary of the magazine "Business Information Spanish", and vocal advisor to the Secretary of State for Economy of Spain and Head of Technical Office of the General Secretariat of Commerce.

 In late 1996, de Guindos was appointed General Director for Economic and Competitiveness.
 He has served on the board of Renfe between 1997 and 2000 and the Official Credit Institute from 2000 to 2002.
 In May 2000 was appointed Secretary in General for Economy, and State Industrial Holdings Company.
 He was Secretary of State for Economic Affairs under Minister for Economic Affairs Rodrigo Rato in the last government led by José María Aznar and was succeeded by David Vegara.
 In this capacity, he was in charge of overseeing Spain's entry into the eurozone.